“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 "And of course, Karvadean just happens to be a village full of people that is smack dab in the middle of a green cloud of fog which according to my experience just happens to be one of the main sources that seems to be spawning these blasted things,” he said, looking back into Sairek’s eyes and inhaling a deep breath from his run-on-sentence.

-The trio’s faces all fell in horror at the realization as to what he was saying.
+The trio’s faces all fell in horror at the realization as to what Varhi was saying.

 “Eeeeexactly.
-So you better hope we don’t die here, because that is certainly a fate I do not wish to be subject to… No corpse; you just become one of those things and are conscious and sentient throughout the whole thing.
-A fucking terrible way to die.
+So you better hope we don’t 'die' here, because that is certainly a fate I do not wish to be subject to… No corpse; you just mutate and become one of those things and are conscious and sentient throughout the whole thing.
+A fucking terrible way to go out.
 Nobody will realize or recognize that you in particular will have gone missing, either, Prince.”
 Varhi warned, still glaring at Sairek.
 “You can try to communicate to people, but anything you manage to cry out just comes out as a gargled wail.
 I’ve already seen a number of them trying to call out for help to me.
 It...
 It doesn’t really sound like the word at all but I can just tell.
 The eyes even move to look at me with intellect.
 The only thing I can do to help them though is just... to kill them.
-Kill the monster that controls them, then kill the actual them still stuck to the monster's corpse to put an end their misery… They can feel what the monster feels, by the way.
+Kill the monster that controls them, then kill the actual them still stuck to the monster's corpse to put an end their misery and release their souls to Yggdrasil… They can feel what the monster feels, by the way.

 “And sometimes cleaving these things in half isn’t even enough to kill them.
 Sometimes I have to put the good blade of mine through their horrified faces first...”
 Varhi finished, moving to look at the unlit campfire, a sudden weariness in his eyes, despite his obvious youth. “...Honestly, in a way, I do wish Jimmy just left me alone to die here, because even with you three, I don’t think we’re going to make it out of this.
 I will damn well try my best, that’s why I’ve been eating worms to survive.
 Even when the odds are low, I will not quit because nothing in the world is impossible; but our chances are so incredibly slim...
 The only way out of here now is forward.
 So you better start preparing yourselves mentally.”

 “Oh, you’re most welcome.”
-Varhi replied with equal amounts of sarcasm, breaking his glare from Sairek to roll his eyes at her.
+Varhi replied with equal amounts of sarcasm back, breaking his glare from Sairek to roll his eyes at her.
 “I suppose I should have told you that this place is wonderful, full of unicorns and rainbows.
-Would have done you much better with preparing you for the reality of the situation we are in.”
+Would have done you much better for preparing you to the reality of the situation we are in.”

 Cyial sighed, moving to bend down and more carefully place his sticks into the pit than Nayleen had done tossing them in.
 “Can we not start this, please?”
 He begged. “...Also, fire won’t attract these things, will it?”
 He asked a bit timidly.